Introduction

 Integrations and Extensions

-There are a number of community projects that extend DataFusion or provide integrations with other systems.
+There are a number of community projects that extend DataFusion or provide integrations with other systems, some of which are described below:

 Language Bindings